The equivalence of local-realistic and no-signalling theories: Conceptual foundations of local-realism

-A philosopher would say that the evolution of the phenomenal world according to the Laws of Nature is an \emph{epiphenomenon}: Understanding how the noumenal world evolves and the relation between the noumenal world and the phenomenal world is sufficient to describe how the Laws of Nature lead to the evolution of the phenomenal world.
-Causality should be understood strictly in terms of the evolution of the noumenal world.
+The evolution of the phenomenal world is an \emph{epiphenomenon}: Understanding how the noumenal world evolves and the relation between the noumenal world and the phenomenal world is sufficient to describe the evolution of the phenomenal world.